drorgl/NanoRouter/docs/redirects.md

 *   **`404`**: Not Found.
 Used to present custom 404 pages.
 The URL in the browser address bar will not change.
 *   **`200`**: OK.
 Used for rewrites and proxying.
 The URL in the browser address bar will not change.

+**Invalid Status Codes:** If a redirect rule contains an invalid or non-numeric HTTP status code (e.g., `9999999999`, `invalid_status`), the rule will be considered malformed.
+In such cases, the `nr_parse_redirect_rule` function will return `false`, and the `from_route` and `to_route` fields of the parsed rule will be cleared.
+This ensures that invalid rules are not partially applied and are effectively ignored by the NanoRouter middleware.

 Example with status codes:

 ```